-Flat walls built with ICF systems are structurally designed and constructed similar to cast-inplace walls built using removable forms.
+Flat walls built with ICF systems are structurally designed and constructed similar to cast-inplace walls built using traditional removable forms.
 The wall assembly consists of reinforced concrete between two insulation panels that serve as formwork during concrete placement.
-The insulation panels are typically flame-resistant expanded polystyrene (EPS) material connected by plastic (i.e., polypropylene) or metal cross-ties.
+The insulation panels are typically flame-resistant expanded polystyrene (EPS) material connected by plastic (i.e., polypropylene) or metal crossties.
 Depending on the specific product, flat wall ICF may be a block system, panel system, hinged system, or plank system.
 Refer to ACI 560R and product data for additional information.

-ICF systems typically are available to accommodate concrete wall thicknesses of 4", 6", 8", 10", or 12" with insulation panels ranging from 2-3/8 to 2-3/4 inches thick.
-In the commonly used block system, units are typically 12 to 24 inches tall and 48 to 96 inches wide and laid in running bond.
-The cross-tie webs span the concrete core and connect to vertical cross-tie flanges embedded within the insulation panels.
-The face of the flange is recessed from the outer faces of the insulation panel and extends the full height of the wall to facilitate fastening of interior and exterior wall finishes.
-The cross-tie webs are often designed to secure the position of horizontal steel reinforcement in the form cavity.
+ICF systems typically are available to accommodate concrete wall thicknesses of 4", 6", 8", 10", and 12" with insulation panels ranging from 2-3/8 to 2-3/4 inches thick.
+In the commonly used block system, units are typically 12 to 24 inches tall, 48 to 96 inches wide, and laid in running bond.
+The crosstie webs span the concrete core and connect to vertical crosstie flanges embedded within the insulation panels.
+The face of the flange is recessed from the outer faces of the insulation panel, and the flange extends the full height of the wall to facilitate fastening of interior and exterior wall finishes.
+The crosstie webs are often designed to position and secure the horizontal steel reinforcement in the form cavity.